CFDB - Cystic Fibrosis DataBase

 Background

-In Cystic Fibrosis (CF) lung disease, there is a large influx of neutrophils into the airways.
-As the neutrophils die, they release large quantities of DNA causing the sputum to be thick and tenacious and decreasing ciliary transport.
-The thick secretions lead to mucus plugging of the airways and further cycles of infection and inflammation.
+In cystic fibrosis (CF) lung disease, there is significant neutrophil influx into the airways.
+As these neutrophils undergo apoptosis, they release large quantities of DNA, which increases sputum viscosity and impairs ciliary transport.
+The resulting viscous secretions lead to mucus plugging, perpetuating cycles of infection and inflammation.

-A recent single center study assessed to what degree withdrawal of nebulised dornase alfa affected LCI in school-age children with CF not receiving CFTR modulators or hydrator therapy (Voldby C, 2021).
-One month's withdrawal of dornase alfa caused increasing ventilation inhomogeneity and deteriorating FEV 1 and FEF 25–75 in school-age children with mild CF.
+A recent single-center study evaluated the impact of discontinuing nebulized dornase alfa on lung clearance index (LCI) in school-age children with CF who were not receiving CFTR modulators or hydrator therapy (Voldby C, 2021).
+One month of dornase alfa withdrawal resulted in increased ventilation inhomogeneity and deterioration in FEV₁ and FEF₂₅–₇₅ in children with mild CF lung disease.

-The body of evidence on the efficacy of dornase alfa and its potential mechanisms was recently reviewed (Southern KW, 2019) and (Terlizzi V, 2022)
+The evidence supporting the efficacy and mechanisms of action of dornase alfa has been comprehensively reviewed in recent publications (Southern KW, 2019) and (Terlizzi V, 2022).

-Based on the available evidence dornase alfa has been recommended in Cystic Fibrosis Foundation Guidelines (Mogayzel Jr, PJ, 2013) as a standard of treatment for children 6 years and above with mild to severe lung disease and in the standards of care of the European CF Society (Castellani C, 2018).
+Based on available evidence, dornase alfa is recommended in the Cystic Fibrosis Foundation Guidelines as a standard therapy for children aged six years and older with mild to severe lung disease (Mogayzel Jr, PJ, 2013).
+It is also included in the European Cystic Fibrosis Society standards of care (Burgel PR, 2024).

-A recent study, using national registry data, comparing longitudinal lung function in children with CF in the USA and UK showed that US children homozygous for F508del had better lung function than UK children.
-This difference was mainly linked to differences in the use of early treatments as dornase alfa and HS (Schluter DK, 2022)
+A recent study utilizing national registry data compared longitudinal lung function trajectories in children with CF in the United States and United Kingdom.
+The analysis demonstrated that US children homozygous for the F508del mutation had superior lung function compared to their UK counterparts, a difference primarily attributed to earlier initiation of therapies including dornase alfa and hypertonic saline (Schluter DK, 2022).

 Issues